RahulTandon1/gci-nasa-apod/readme.md

 3. Store static files (css + js) in the static folder
 4. HTML Templates in templates folder
 5. API Key for NASA APOD is stored in the 'key' file, that is read from using the getApiKey and then used in the program.

+**Quick Note**
+In app.py the handleForm function is >60 lines of code, which from what I know is not good design.
+I think about dividing the function into smaller more easily understandable/readable functions, but it would've led to bad design as well, since (to the best of m knowledge), I can't return something to the front end through a function called within the formHandler function, and even more so conditionally returning output didn't seem possible.

+I've written this to tell you that it's not that I didn't try, but this might be the shortest possible.

 **Exisiting Issues**
 The UTF for the heart sybmol isn't working will making the PDF.
+And I'm too laxy to get it working XD.